amrutha23ashok/EXNO-4-DS/README.md

 # RESULT:
-     Thus feature scaling and selection is performed.
+     Thus feature scaling and selection is performed